Double celebrations for birthday girl Sufwana

 Sufwana, whose volunteering work includes helping teach children about the environment in an interactive and engaging way, added: “The charity is dedicated to inspiring, empowering and building connections within individuals, communities, and organisations, all in the pursuit of sustainable gardening,” she explained.

-“My parents are part of a Bangladeshi gardeners’ society, which got me the opportunity to talk to a lot of people across the UK about the environment and the importance of sustainable gardening.
+“My parents are part of a Bangladeshi gardeners’ society, which got me the opportunity to talk to a lot of people across the UK about the environment and the importance of sustainable gardening."

-The boarding student, from Stevenage in Hertfordshire, told how moving to boarding for sixth form was a challenge.
+Sufwana, from Stevenage in Hertfordshire, told how moving to boarding for sixth form was a challenge.

 “I had never boarded before so having to adapt to the new environment, as well as adapting to the jump from GCSE to A-level was quite stressful.
 But I had strong ambitions to achieve top grades and to apply to a top competitive university which came with its own pressures and struggles.”